himanshuo/life-of-learning/articles/OS/deadlocks.md

 ### Deadlock Avoidance
 Each process has a max number of resources it needs and currently used resources.
 You want to schedule giving resources to make sure you are always in a 'safe state'

-A 'safe state' is when you have enough resources so that the ENTIRE SEQUENCE of processes can request resources in an order so that each request can be honored.
-This requires finding a sequence where you have enough resources to give to each process so that the number of released resources when that process finishes is enough to satisfy the next iteration.
+A 'safe state' is when
+  1. you have a sequence of processes
+    * this sequence MUST include ALL of the processes in the system
+  2. you go through the sequence of processes
+    * you have enough resources to allocate to max amount of resources that that process can ask for
+    * you collect the resources when that process is done
+    * you have enough resources for the next process
+    * this must be true for ALL of the processes in the sequence

 If you are in a safe state, you want to make sure you remain in a safe state.